vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vmc-aws.md

 You can deploy Fluent Bit on any management cluster or Tanzu Kubernetes clusters from which you want to collect logs.
 First, you configure an output plugin on the cluster from which you want to gather logs, depending on the endpoint that you use.
 Then, you deploy Fluent Bit on the cluster as a package.

 vRealize Log Insight (vRLI) provides real-time log management and log analysis with machine learning-based intelligent grouping, high-performance searching, and troubleshooting across physical, virtual, and cloud environments. vRLI already has a deep integration with the vSphere platform where you can get key actionable insights.

-The vRealize Log Insight appliance is available as a separate on-premises deployable product.
-You can also choose to go with the SaaS version vRealize Log Insight Cloud.

 ## Bring Your Own Images for Tanzu Kubernetes Grid Deployment